Ricette di Sicilia

 💡 Tips and Variations

-For an extra crunch, lightly dust the macco squares with semolina flour before frying.
-If you like a bit of heat, add a pinch of chilli flakes to give the dish a spicy kick.
+If you enjoy a bit of heat, add a pinch of chilli flakes to the purée before frying for a spicy kick.

 📦 Storage